Kinto/kinto-http.js/README.md

 #### Options

-- `headers`: custom headers object to send along the http request
+- `headers`: custom headers object to send along the HTTP request
 - `retry`: number of retries when request fails (default: 0)